HTMLParseErrorWG/meta/WORKFLOW.md

 # Adding error

-1. Peek tokenizer state you are going to work on in [spreadsheet](https://docs.google.com/spreadsheets/d/1uToTV8M0aBkgdIEDRRBt4f0fJ0kUZm92olXTa9_xClU/edit?usp=sharing) and assign yourself.
+1. Pick tokenizer state you are going to work on in [spreadsheet](https://docs.google.com/spreadsheets/d/1uToTV8M0aBkgdIEDRRBt4f0fJ0kUZm92olXTa9_xClU/edit?usp=sharing) and assign yourself.
 2. Run `update.sh` from your *working directory* to align with latest changes both in upstream and origin repositories.
 Pay attention to possible merge conflicts during rebase, resolve them manually if necessary.
 3. In `html` repository: